dandavies23/smoothie-moves/README.md

 Thanks to my daughter for helping suggest the game dynamic user-testing and breaking the early version and exposing bugs!
 Thanks for me wife for giving me time and encouragement and help with colour schemes.

 I’m really grateful for help on Stack Overflow for help with … Y0urs Truly (Paul Taylor) helped me squash a double tap bug that my daughter exposed, and suggested using the null value.
 I tweaked this code further used it elsewhere with the disable attribute.
 He also spotted a speed bug which stopped the game if the user tapped too many cards which stopped the game being achievable and suggested a simple <= rule which solved it.
+He picked up the localStorage idea suggested by my mentor and suggested an implementation which I half used then adapted.

-I’m also grateful to Tim Stacy, a friend who gave invaluable advice in the latter stages of this project.
+I’m also grateful to Tim Stacy, a friend who gave invaluable advice in the latter stages of the first sprint and adding a persistent HighScore last minute this time around.

-W3Schools for further tutorials on JS and JQ, Code Institute’s Slack channel and other CI people who have additionally helped me including Sean Young…. student Tom Nagy who passed on a iPad none interference tip and my mentor Akshat Garg.
+Other resources I used were W3Schools for further tutorials on JS and JQ, Medium articles on localStorage by [Michael Karen](https://michael-karen.medium.com/how-to-save-high-scores-in-local-storage-7860baca9d68) and [Abhishek Srivastava](https://medium.com/swlh/a-complete-guide-to-localstorage-in-javascript-ef65098e5a36).
+Code Institute’s Slack channel and other CI people who have additionally helped me including tutors Sean Young and Dan G. Also student Tom Nagy who passed on a iPad none interference tip my first mentor Akshat Garg and my second mentor Antonio Rodgriguez for his enthusiasm about the project and getting EmailJS up and running.
+Finally, I want to thank all the children who enjoyed this game including extended cousins and friends - you're already super smart 🤓

 _This browser game was created for Code Institute MS2 Interactive development course._